Companion planting is the conscious act of pairing plants together to form guilds of crops that support each other.

 Cucumbers – Cucumbers help to prevent fungus issues with alliums, especially powdery mildew.

-Carrots – Firstly, and most obviously, carrots grow under the soil meaning they do not compete for nutrients with onion as they have a deeper root system.
+Carrots – Firstly, and most obviously, carrots grow under the soil meaning they do not compete for nutrients with onions as they have a deeper root system.
 In terms of pest control, alliums deter carrot flies and carrots deter onion flies, making them the ideal companions for each other.
 Find more companion plants for carrots here.

 Brassicas – The brassica family, which includes kales, cabbages, broccoli, and cauliflower, all benefit from having onions nearby, as onions deter aphids, cabbage loopers, cabbage maggots, and cabbage worms thanks to their strong scent.